gromitski/touch-bar/README.md

 These tools/gestures are available on all toolbars except when CTRL is held down.

-Standard touch bar:
+_Standard touch bar_
 ![Standard touch bar](screenshots/standard.png)

-Standard touch bar with Spotify playing:
+_Standard touch bar with Spotify playing_
 ![Standard touch bar with Spotify playing](screenshots/standard-with-spotify.png)

-Standard touch bar with Spotify playing and a reminder:
+_Standard touch bar with Spotify playing and a reminder_
 ![Standard touch bar with Spotify playing and a reminder](screenshots/standard-with-spotify-and-reminder.png)

-Standard touch bar with a reminder:
+_Standard touch bar with a reminder_
 ![Standard touch bar with a reminder](screenshots/standard-with-reminder.png)